Skip to footer content

 Code Explanation

-In the snippet, we first create a Socket.IO client instance/sender by calling IO.Socket("https://localhost:3000"), which connects to the local server running on port 3000 on the client machine.
+In the snippet, we first create a Socket.IO client instance by calling IO.Socket("http://localhost:3000"), which connects to the local server running on port 3000 on the client machine.

 Upon successful connection (Socket.EVENT_CONNECT), we print a message indicating that we are connected to the server.

-Then, we emit a message from a client to the server using a socket.Emit("message", "Hello from C# client!").
-This sends a message with the content "Hello from C# client!" to the Server.
+Then, we emit a message from the client to the server using socket.Emit("message", "Hello from C# client!").
+This sends a message with the content "Hello from C# client!" to the server.

 Next, we listen for messages from the server by registering a callback for the "message" event using socket.On("message", (data) => { ... }).
 When the server sends a "message" event, the callback function is invoked, and we print the received message to the console.